Guest researcher: Arnold Glass

 [How Researchers Changed the World introductory music]

 AG: I came along just at the time when psychology was undergoing a revolution.
-As late as 1967 if you went to study psychology in college, you studied either experimental psychology or social psychology or maybe clinical psychology.
-By ’67 a book had been written called cognitive psychology by a professor by the name of Ulric Neisser.
-That had sparked a revolution and over the next four years there was various psychology departments were transformed.
-They all had cognitive psychology programmes for the first time and cognitive psychology became a driving intellectual force over the next forty years.
+So as late as 1967 if you went to study psychology in college, you studied either experimental psychology or social psychology or maybe clinical psychology.
+By ’67 a book had been written called cognitive psychology by a professor by the name of Ulric Neisser and that had sparked a revolution and over the next four years psychology departments were transformed, they all had cognitive psychology programs for the first time and cognitive psychology became a driving intellectual force over the next forty years.

-AG: So, coming in right at the beginning of this, I could see what everyone else could see.
-That there were great things to be done in studying human cognition.
-I picked that up right from the day I was interested in psychology.
+AG: So, coming in right at the beginning of this, I could see what everyone else could see, that there were great things to be done in studying human cognition.
+So I picked that up right from the day I was interested in psychology.
 I wasn’t just interested in psychology; I was interested in cognitive psychology and I’ve been carried along by that wave ever since.

 KR: Within cognitive psychology, Arnold’s work has specifically focused on learning and memory.
 As a lecturer and teacher himself, his research has had personal relevance too, in terms of how he teaches his own classes.

-AG: I always thought that if there’s anyone in academia who should be able to teach an effective college course, it should be someone who is spending their life studying learning and memory.
+AG: I always thought that if there’s anyone in academics who should be able to teach an effective college course, it should be someone who’s spending their life studying learning and memory.
 I had a special obligation that if they should learn any courses, I should apply what I knew, and they should do well in my course.

 KR: Interestingly, Arnold also views his own classroom as a sort of experimental laboratory.
 His aim is always that his students get the best grades they possibly can in their exams, and he likes to test different methods to ensure he’s giving them the best shot he can as their teacher.

 AG: My entire classroom is this ongoing test bed in which I investigate new instructional methodologies.
-For many years as I introduced new instructional methodologies, it was very gratifying to see students were doing better and better every single year.
-About 10 years ago their performance began to plateau.
+And for many years as I introduced new instructional methodologies, it was very gratifying to see students were doing better and better every single year.
+But about 10 years ago their performance began to plateau.
 They were no longer getting better.
-In fact, their performance on exams began to decline and then decline significantly.
-This was a concern to me.
+In fact, their performance in the, on exams began to decline and then decline significantly.
+So this was a concern to me.